forseti-security/forseti-security/deployment-templates/README.md

 # Getting started

 ### Prerequisites
 * Install and update `gcloud`.
-Check in the output of `gcloud info` whether your `gcloud` environment is using the right project and username; if not, login and init your environment.
+Verify the output of `gcloud info` to determine if your `gcloud` environment is using the right project and username; if not, login and init your environment.

 ```sh
 $ gcloud info